LSD: Interview With a 1960s Acid Guide—Part 3

 AG: That’s what you’d make blotter acid with.
 Let drops of it dry on paper then cut them out.
 I preferred to put it on sugar cubes.
 People thought that was fun.
 Ya know, when you’re not experienced and I hand you a sugar cube, it kinda sets the stage for a fun trip.

 BK: This party—it was not exactly a traditional Thanksgiving dinner.

 AG: No, but tradition speaks in many forms.
-And so we’re having this cool communion—feeling like family.
+And so we’re having this cool communion.
+Feeling like family.
 When it wound up real high, Crystal suddenly wanted people to hop in the van and go for a ride to Frisco.
 The last thing I remembered was driving across the Bay Bridge, looking up at the steel beams.
-Then I woke up in this plush house—with one of my guitars beside me—lying on the floor with people I didn’t know.
-Musicians with their instruments.
+I woke up in this plush house, with one of my guitars beside me, lying on the floor with people I didn’t know.
+Other musicians with their instruments.
 It was morning and I wondered, what the hell happened?
 Then I headed for the door.
 From the porch I could see the van parked down the hill.
 That made me think that the van follows me around, and I had to laugh.

 BK: What about your girlfriend?

 AG: She was sleeping in our bed when I got back to Berkeley.

 BK: Tell me more about the commune?
 Was it a crash pad?

 AG: There was usually about twelve of us with several people in each room.
 We all loved each other.
 When we had parties, the next morning, you never knew who’d be crashed on the floor.
 And then there were visiting friends.
 There’d occasionally be a visiting guru—usually with bad karma and dealing false ideas.
 I was an acid specialist, so I knew better.
 If you're really a guru, you don't brag about it.
 Kind of like practitioners of meditation.
 Ya don't call yourself a Zen master.

 BK: So you were an acid guide, but everyone in the commune knew about it.
 Right?